-Cruciferous vegetables contain glucosinolates which break down into a number of compounds some of which have been shown to have the potential to help ward off cancer in lab studies.
+Cruciferous vegetables contain glucosinolates which break down into a number of compounds some of which researchers say have successfully battled cancer cells in lab studies.
 Indoles and isothiocyanates, for example, have been shown to inhibit breast, bladder, colon, liver, lung and stomach cancer in animal organs.10,11

-Folks who have never had a tasty Brussel sprout should give this simple recipe a try…
+Folks who have never had a tasty Brussels sprout should try this simple recipe…

 |Roasted Brussels Sprouts and Grapes|

 |These Brussels sprouts are nothing like the limp bitter veggie you remember from your childhood.
 Savory with a punch of sweet, this cancer fighting foods side dish will be a new family favorite.

 • Put the sprouts, grapes, oil, garlic, thyme, salt and pepper into a bowl and toss to coat sprouts.